 How does Uber conduct your background check?

-Uber contracts with Checkr to conduct background checks for all potential drivers.
+Uber contracts with a company called Checkr to conduct background checks for all potential drivers.
 The process involves running your social security through a database to trace your identity with the address provided.
 Checkr runs a series of checks from local, state and national databases for any convictions in the last seven years.

 The databases used include the followings: